kang49/kang49/README.md

 - 👯 I’m looking for friends to coding

-- 💬 Ask me about Backend (No Frontend 🥹)
+- 💬 Ask me about Typescript Vue and Parallel Programming

 - ⚡ Fun fact: I go to bed at 3a.m. every night.